Azure/cortana-intelligence-churn-prediction-solution/Technical Deployment Guide/README.md

     5. Click **OK** at the bottom

+Note: at the first time of running , the data generator logs a start time based on which it determines what data will be emitted in a certain period.
+If data generator run twice within the one period, you will see duplication of the data in data warehouse.

 ### Check Data Ingest

 you can check if the data is ingested into your data warehouse by using Visual Studio 2015 with SSDT to run testing queries.